-We're investing £2.2 million to develop sites next to Monks Cross and Poppleton Bar Park and Rides into high quality, high speed electric vehicle charging hubs.
-We have received grant funding of £1 million from European Regional Development Fund (ERDF) and £800,000 from Office for Low Emissions Vehicles (OLEV) to deliver HyperHubs.
-We're contributing £400,000.
+We have invested £2.2 million to develop sites next to Monks Cross and Poppleton Bar Park & Ride sites into high quality, high speed electric vehicle charging hubs.
+We received grant funding of £1 million from European Regional Development Fund (ERDF) and £800,000 from Office for Low Emissions Vehicles (OLEV) to deliver HyperHubs.
+We've contributed £400,000.

-The project will deliver 8 ultra-rapid electric vehicle (EV) chargers and 8 rapid chargers installed at 2 sites in York, accompanied by solar canopy arrays that will have a dedicated battery storage solution in order to support the energy grid during peak hours.
+The project has delivered 8 Ultra-Rapid electric vehicle (EV) chargers and 8 Rapid chargers installed at 2 sites in York, accompanied by solar canopy arrays that have a dedicated battery storage solution in order to support the energy grid during peak hours.

-Hyperhubs aims to improve electric vehicle charging provision within York with Ultra Rapid and Rapid chargers that will significantly improve the speed of charging in line with the latest EV charging technologies.
+HyperHubs aim to improve electric vehicle charging provision within York with Ultra-Rapid and Rapid chargers that significantly improve the speed of charging in line with the latest EV charging technologies.

 See more information about HyperHubs in York:

 - HyperHub locations

 - Construction timeline

 - A cleaner greener city

 The first 2 HyperHub sites are strategically located off the ring road next to established Park & Rides sites, providing convenient access from the ring road for residents, visitors, and through traffic:

 The HyperHubs are open to anyone; they are located outside of the Park & Ride sites with open public access, like a petrol station.
 We've developed these first 2 HyperHubs next to Park & Ride sites because the sites are owned by us, which has allowed faster delivery.